 clarify and justify this choice in the current setting would have been

 beneficial.
-The authors include here additional data, provided by three
+The authors include additional data, provided by three

-external sources (two for Coulter counts and one for Colony counts) which suffered from relatively very low number of data points.
+external sources (two for Coulter counts and one for Colony counts) which suffered from relatively small total number of data points.

 Although the authors comment on the number of these additional samples